-Drilling at South Basin has defined an Indicated and Inferred Resource of 3.4 million tonnes of lithium carbonate and 11.3 million tonnes of boric acid (393Mt at 0.9% Li2CO3 and 2.9% H3BO3) making it one of the largest lithium and boron deposits in North America.
+Drilling at South Basin has defined an Indicated and Inferred Resource of 460 million tonnes at 0.9% Li2CO3 and 2.6% H3BO3), containing 4.1 million tonnes of lithium carbonate and 11.9 million tonnes of boric acid.
 The Resource is open in most directions and is likely to increase in size with additional drilling.

 Key findings from the recent testwork are:

-- High grade Li-B rich mineralisation occurs in thick (20-30m), consistent and flat lying sedimentary layers within the deposit.
+- High grade lithium-boron rich mineralisation occurs in thick (20-50m), consistent and flat lying sedimentary layers within the deposit.
 Mineralogical and geochemical continuity is very high across the deposit including between outcrop and at depth in drill core.

-- Lithium and boron can be leached using sulphuric acid with high leach recoveries (98% for Li and 99% for B) and low acid consumption (296kg per tonne of ore).
+- Lithium and boron can be leached at ambient temperature and pressure using sulphuric acid with high recoveries and low acid consumption.

 This testwork strongly indicates that Rhyolite Ridge can become cost-competitive, major producer of lithium carbonate and boric acid with scalable production options.